indspenceable/Dungeon-Clash/README.markdown

 * monsters
 * and more.

-I'm using Oryx's lo-fi roguelike sprites (http://forums.tigsource.com/index.php?topic=8970.0) and the permissive field of view implementation as seen on roguebasin (http://roguebasin.roguelikedevelopment.org/index.php?title=Ruby_precise_permissive_FOV_implementation).
+This project uses [Oryx's lo-fi roguelike sprites](http://forums.tigsource.com/index.php?topic=8970.0) and the [permissive field of view implementation as seen on roguebasin](http://roguebasin.roguelikedevelopment.org/index.php?title=Ruby_precise_permissive_FOV_implementation).
 Both of these resources are sweet and better than I could make.

 Usage
 -----

 You will need 3 terminals for this.
 Right now, the game automatically connects to localhost - I plan to change this, eventually, when I get to the point where I have a full game put together.
-Anyway, for now, run `ruby server.rb`, and two instances of 'rsdl client.rb <player name>'
+Anyway, for now, run `ruby server.rb`, and two instances of `rsdl client.rb <player name>`